snehaprajapati25/WEATHER-WIDGET/README.md

-# 🌦️ Weather Widget App — React + Vite
+# 🌦️ Weather Widget App

 This is a responsive weather widget built using **React** and **Vite**, styled with **Material UI**, and powered by the **OpenWeatherMap API**.
 It allows users to: